dhulme/money-manager/README.md

 💳 Keep track of transactions to and from your bank accounts and credit cards
 💰 Assign money from your accounts to different budgets
-💹 Get insights and analyse your account and budget balances over time
+💹 Get insights and analyse your spending and balances over time
 📅 Create bulk transactions that happen regularly, like paying bills or being paid your salary
 📤 Export your accounts and transactions as CSV
 🖊️ Highlight important transactions
-💾 All your data is stored locally and never sent over the internet
 🕒 Monthly backups made of your data
-🏦 Import transactions from your bank statements (a number of common CSV formats supported)
+🏦 Import transactions from your bank statements (several common formats supported)
 🌍 Change the currency and date format to match your region
+💾 All your data is stored locally and never sent over the internet

 ## Getting Started